-A: We want to harness the vast amounts of human patent intelligence stored in public databases to serve the whole IPR field.
-Put simply, to build a virtual patent professional learning from real-world professionals with the latest machine learning technologies.
+A: We have harnessed vast amounts of human patent intelligence stored in public databases to serve the whole IPR field.
+Put simply, IPRally is a virtual patent professional learning from real-world professionals with the latest machine learning technologies.

-A: Each year, thousands of patent attorneys use millions of hours for defining inventions in natural language (i.e. drafting patent applications).
-Each year, thousands of patent examiners in e.g. the USPTO and EPO spend millions of hours for examining the outputs of patent attorneys (i.e. finding novelty bars for the patent applications).
+A: Each year, tens of thousands of patent attorneys use millions of hours for defining inventions in natural language (drafting and prosecuting patent applications).
+At the same time, thousands of patent examiners in e.g. the USPTO and EPO spend millions of hours for examining the outputs of the attorneys (finding novelty bars for the inventions).
 In this process, an enormous amount of data is formed that we can learn from to assist both in defining and examining upcoming inventions.

-A: To our knowledge, our search is the only one that utilises real patent examination data to train the AI to find most relevant results.
+Another thing is that to our knowledge our search engine is the only one that utilises real patent examination data to train the AI to find most relevant results.
 In fact, "utilise" is too mild a word, since the search is heavily based on this data.
-In addition to that, we use a technical graph-based approach, which reflects “patent attorney thinking”, allows for detail-level information handling and is efficient for neural networks to process.
-Our search UI is also very different from all existing ones, bringing a whole new dimension to the search, i.e. technical relations between features.

 A: Keyword searches are excellent when you know beforehand what you are looking for or have the expertise and time to make complex search strategies with synonyms and Boolean logic and so on.
-Plus the time to go through hundreds of documents manually.
-We want to give less weight to exact keywords and focus more on their technical relationships, that is, the core technical concept which is of interest.
-Understading the synonyms and context is built-in.
+And the time to crawl through hundreds of documents manually.
+In our approach, computer understanding of synonymity, for example is built-in.
+Also more weight is put on the technical relationships between features, that is, the overall technical concept which is of interest.

 A: Our AI can actually learn the logic of patenting.
 By logic we mean the core concepts of novelty and inventive step.
 In addition to that, we can really take into account very detailed technical information of patents, which is not possible in rough similarity searches, for example.

-A: The user will be presented with technically more relevant search hits and is able to make quicker and better IPR decisions, be it in protecting own inventions or coping with competitors' patents.
-We are also working on summarizing and visualizing the key content of the relevant hits, reducing the manual workload even further.
+A: In many ways.
+First, the user will be presented with technically more relevant search hits and is able to make quicker and better IPR decisions, be it in protecting own inventions or coping with competitors' patents.
+She also saves time as the computer is able to do much of the raw analysis of the texts and show only the crucial passages.

 A: The most active development areas in our approach currently are accurate graphification of the patent documents, domain-specific embedding of patent terminology and tuning the learning capability of neural network algorithms to the maximum.
 In all these areas, we have had several breakthroughs during the past months and have a lot of development ideas for the future.
 We will also constantly be adding new patent data and new and higher-quality training data.
 In addition, there are quite a few related product ideas that just wait to see the daylight.
 And last but not least, we will listen to our users wishes and implement features that serve as many customers as possible.